What is the standard practice for patient identification before a procedure?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

 The standard practice for patient identification before a procedure is to verify their identity with two identifiers.
-This practice is crucial in healthcare settings to ensure the safety and correct treatment of patients.
-Using two identifiers helps to significantly reduce the risk of errors, such as giving the wrong treatment or medication to the wrong patient.
+This is a critical safety measure that helps to ensure that the right patient is receiving the correct procedure, thereby minimizing the risk of errors.

 Subscribe